Search for a topic below, or jump to a section. Click any question to expand the answer.

 How to protect your data:

-• Export after every session — go to Data > Export GPX or Export CSV
+• Export a backup occasionally — open the Left Rail and go to Transfer > Export to save a GPX or CSV snapshot.

 If you are on a paid plan (Angler or Captain), deleted items are moved to Trash instead of being permanently removed.
 Items remain recoverable for 30 days.